Weddings at All Saints

 Please keep in mind that those desiring to be married must meet with the rector before a date can be placed on the parish calendar.
-Once you have reserved your date, our rector, music director, and staff will work with you to craft the service for this sacrament that will unite you in the presence of God and your family and friends.
+Once you have reserved your date, our rector, music director, and staff, including our wedding coordinators (Elizabeth Sayen and Gail Houston), will work with you to craft the service for this sacrament that will unite you in the presence of God and your family and friends.

 You may also want to know about the requirements to be married in the Episcopal Church: